thomas-roos/aws-greengrass-lite/docs/FLEET_PROVISIONING.md

 1. This section assumes that the system has already met the dependencies mentioned in [SETUP.md](./SETUP.md#dependencies).
 2. Make sure you are logged in as root.
-3. Allow read access to all user for your certificates `chmod -R +rx /ggcredentials/`.
-4. Make sure you do not fill `iotCredEndpoint/iotDataEndpoint` under `aws.greengrass.NucleusLite` you should only fill these fields under `aws.greengrass.fleet_provisioning`'s config.
+3. Make sure you do not fill `iotCredEndpoint/iotDataEndpoint` under `aws.greengrass.NucleusLite` you should only fill these fields under `aws.greengrass.fleet_provisioning`'s config.
 See the [sample config below](#configyaml).
-5. Fleet provisioning assumes the your `GGL_SYSTEMD_SYSTEM_USER` and `GGL_SYSTEMD_SYSTEM_GROUP` mentioned in [CMakeLists.txt](../CMakeLists.txt)
-   to be `ggcore:ggcore` please change appropriately if these values are changed during compile time.
-6. If this is your not first run, remove the socket at `/run/greengrass/iotcoredfleet`, if it exists.
+4. If this is your not first run, remove the socket at `/run/greengrass/iotcoredfleet`, if it exists.

 Sample Fleet provisioning template: